thtrieu/thtrieu.github.io/_posts/2020-04-14-linear-algebra.md

 *So $u$ in $v$'s view is just one number and not a vector?*

 Yes it is just one number.
-However, a single number is still a vector: it is in fact a 1-dimensional vector!
-And so, dot product achieves 1-dimensional change of perspective: $u$ living in an arbitrary number of dimension is reduced into a 1-dimensional vector in $v$'s coordinate system.
+However, a single number is still a vector: a 1-dimensional vector!
+And so, dot product achieves 1-dimensional change of perspective.

 *Okay, from the above visualization, I can see why projecting to change view makes sense: the projection is larger when $u$ is more aligned to $v$, and shrinks to $0$ when the two are not aligned at all (perpendicular).*